 Thereafter, to estimate intensity intervals and associated scaling factors, first step would be to calculate indicative features for each 64x64 block that enters the process of film grain parameter estimation.
 The first feature is the average value calculated on a block within the filtered frame.
 The second feature is the variance of the film grain block and it is calculated on a block from the film grain image (recall film grain image is the difference between the original and the filtered frame).
 Those two features are the main features used in estimating intensity intervals and scaling factors.

 One example of those features is given in Fig. 2 (for 10-bit input data – BikeSparklers sequence POC32).
 Those data points are analyzed to calculate film grain scaling factors for different intensity of an input image.
-It is to note that variance of the film grain estimate block serves as a scaling factor (SF) of the film grain block that is synthesized at the decoder since the initial synthetized film grain block is obtained by using normalized gaussian random distribution.
+It is to noted that variance of the film grain estimate block serves as a scaling factor (SF) of the film grain block that is synthesized at the decoder since the initial synthetized film grain block is obtained by using normalized gaussian random distribution.